kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     L: 2846 id_avb :49301: this->id_ex :0: M: C_helper::_is_gs_error 15:58:07 ( YES check_now )

-Here you can see that I skim through a whole lot of entries `L: 789 key` to find the one where something will happen (`YES check_now`).
+Here you can see that I skim through a whole lot of entries of type `L: 789 key` to find the one where something will happen (`YES check_now`).

 Now back to the other problem.
 By commenting the first line `$this->CI->id_ex = 6;` above I can turn the error off, by uncommenting I turn it on.
 So what's happening here?

 If you happen to load a module several times, that is no problem, CodeIgniter will handle that.
 The module technically is a property of the controller which is the base instance of all the modules.
 The loader class has an array which lists all the modules loaded.